Timbuk2 Classic Messenger M · โ˜… 4.3 Best Cyclist Messenger Bag Check price on Amazon →

 Why you should trust this review

-I have been reviewing work bags and cyclist gear for 9 years, and I bought this Timbuk2 Classic Messenger M at retail in March 2025.
+I have been reviewing work bags and cyclist gear for nine years, and I bought this Timbuk2 Classic Messenger M at retail in March 2025 with my own money.
 Timbuk2 did not provide a sample.
-Over the past 14 months I have used this bag as a daily cycle commuter for an 11 km round-trip cycle commute plus three weekend trips and 6 plane rides as a personal item.
+Over the past fourteen months I have used it as my daily commuter on an eleven kilometer round trip ride, plus three weekend trips and six flights where it rode along as a personal item.

 Who should buy the Timbuk2 Classic Messenger M?